 People's lives depend on your safe installation of our products.
 It is important to follow all instructions shipped with this product.
 This device is to be installed by a trained electrician who is thoroughly familiar with the National Electrical Code and/or Canadian Electrical Code and will follow the NEC and/or CEC Guidelines as well as all local codes.
-This RF100 should be considered a part of the warning system and not the entire warning system.
+NFPA70, Chapter 5, "Special Occupancies," must be followed.
+This RF100X should be considered a part of the warning system and not the entire warning system.

-The selection of the mounting location for this RF100, its controls, and the routing of the wiring is to be accomplished under the Facilities Engineer and the Safety Engineer's direction.
+The selection of the mounting location for this RF100X, its controls, and the routing of the wiring is to be accomplished under the Facilities Engineer and the Safety Engineer's direction.
 Listed below are some other important safety instructions and precautions you should follow:

 Electrocution or severe personal injury can occur when performing various installation and service functions such as making electrical connections, drilling holes, or lifting equipment.
-Therefore, only experienced electricians should install this product per national, state, and any other electrical codes having jurisdiction.
+Therefore, only experienced electricians should install this product in compliance with national, state, and any other applicable codes, ordinances, and regulations.
 Perform all work under the direction of the installation or service crew safety foreman.

 - Read and understand all instructions before installing, operating, or servicing this equipment. - This product shall be mounted at a minimum hearing distance of ten feet per FEMA guidelines limiting sound level exposure to 123 dBc maximum sound level. - All effective warning sounds may, in certain circumstances, cause permanent hearing loss.
-Take appropriate precautions, such as wearing hearing protection.
-The maximum sound level exposure limits specified in OSHA 29 CFR 1910 should not be exceeded. - I-IP100 series, DSA1, and DS100 devices are intended for permanent installation and operation per Title 46, Code of Federal Regulations, Parts 110-113, or Title 33, Code of Federal Regulations, Part 183, Subpart I, Section 183.410, and the applicable requirements of the American Boat and Yacht Council, Inc., and/or ANSI/NFPA 302, "Fire Protection Standard for Pleasure and Commercial Motor Craft." - For optimum sound distribution, do not install this speaker where objects would block any portion of the front of the RF100. - Do not paint the RF100.
+Take appropriate precautions, including wearing adequate hearing protection.
+Do NOT exceed the maximum sound level exposure limits specified in OSHA 29 CFR 1910. - I-IP100 series, DSA1, and DS100 devices are intended for permanent installation and operation per Title 46, Code of Federal Regulations, Parts 110-113, or Title 33, Code of Federal Regulations, Part 183, Subpart I, Section 183.410, and the applicable requirements of the American Boat and Yacht Council, Inc., and/or ANSI/NFPA 302, "Fire Protection Standard for Pleasure and Commercial Motor Craft." - For optimum sound distribution, do not install this speaker where objects would block any portion of the front of the RF100X. - Do not paint the RF100X.
 No finish or coating is required.
-Paint may obstruct the sound output, reducing the effectiveness of the horn. - Establish a procedure to check the signal system for proper activation and operation routinely. - Any maintenance to the unit MUST be performed by a trained electrician per NEC Guidelines and local codes or a Federal Signal certified Service Provider. - Never alter the unit in any manner. - The nameplate should NOT be obscured, as it contains cautionary and/or other information of importance to maintenance personnel. - After installation and completion of the initial system test, provide a copy of these instructions to all personnel responsible for the operation, periodic testing, and maintenance of the equipment. - File these instructions in a safe place and refer to them when maintaining and/or reinstalling the device.
+Paint may obstruct the sound output, reducing the effectiveness of the horn. - Establish a procedure to check the signal system for proper activation and operation routinely. - Any maintenance to the unit MUST be performed by a trained electrician per NEC Guidelines and local codes or a Federal Signal certified Service Provider. - Never modify or alter the unit in any manner. - The nameplate should NOT be obscured, as it contains cautionary and/or other information of importance to maintenance personnel. - After installation and completion of the initial system test, provide a copy of these instructions to all personnel responsible for the operation, periodic testing, and maintenance of the equipment. - File these instructions in a safe place and refer to them when maintaining, servicing, and/or reinstalling the device. - This equipment is suitable for use in Class I, Division 2, Groups A, B, C, D; Class II, Division 2, Groups F and G; Class III or nonhazardous locations only. - Substitution of any components may impair suitability for Division 2.